danlooo/dggrid-julia/README.md

 ## Get Started

-This project is not been intended to use directly.
+This project is not intended to use directly.
-Please look at the Julia package DGGS.jl instead.
+Please look at the Julia package [DGGS.jl](https://github.com/danlooo/DGGS.jl) instead.
 However, this library package can be installed in Julia with the following commands:

 ```Julia